robertspurlin/robertspurlin.github.io/src/content/posts/2024-03-12-soketi-install-in-eks-cluster.md

     alb.ingress.kubernetes.io/success-codes: '200'
 ```

-The final modification to the Ingress is to add the hosts and paths as appropriate (confirm that the templates will read the values appropriately).
+Another modification to the Ingress is to add the hosts and paths as appropriate (confirm that the templates will read the values appropriately).
 Note that only one path - `/app/app-key` - is defined.
 The Soketi server will upgrade the connection on successful authenication.

 ```
   hosts: